-This is part one of a two-part series on the history of the Gunnar Mine, based on the book Gunnar Uranium Mine: Canada’s Cold War Ghost Town written by SRC's President and CEO, Dr. Laurier Schramm.
+This is part one of a two-part series on the history of the Gunnar Mine, based on the book Gunnar Uranium Mine: Canada’s Cold War Ghost Town written by SRC's President Emeritus, Dr. Laurier Schramm.
 SRC is managing the Gunnar Mine and Mill Site remediation, as well as 36 other abandoned uranium mine sites in northern Saskatchewan.
 Learn more about Project CLEANS.

 In the early 1930s, prospectors discovered mineable deposits of Canadian pitchblende near Lake Athabasca in northern Saskatchewan.
 Uranium wasn’t much more than a curiosity at that time, but it became instantly valuable when the 1939 discovery of nuclear fission and its massive energy-producing potential led to an international atomic energy race.

 The worldwide search for uranium caused a resurgence in northern Canadian mineral exploration through the 1940s.
 In the early 1950s, many uranium mines were developed in the Beaverlodge region of northern Saskatchewan.

 This era is rich in stories, involving a high-stakes treasure hunt in a remote, northern wilderness, the secrecy, intrigue, and urgency of the Cold War, plus adventures and hardships of all kinds.
 Although there were many failures, a few remarkable successes were born of a combination of hard work, good fortune, creativity, and dogged persistence.
 The results made Canada one of the world’s largest sources of uranium.

 One such story is that of the Gunnar Mine.

 Uranium discovery in northern Saskatchewan